Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-tutorial.md

 sidebarDepth: 2
 ---

-# Entando Process Driven Applications Plugin
+# Villanova Process Driven Applications Plugin

 ## Introduction

-The Entando Process Driven Applications (PDA) plugin provides a rich and full-featured user experience for the management and implementation of business process automation.
+The Villanova Process Driven Applications (PDA) plugin provides a rich and full-featured user experience for the management and implementation of business process automation.
 This solution template includes:

 - A general purpose UX layer created from micro frontends that can be implemented for any business process or task engine.
-It serves data through the included Entando integration adapter or via a set of interfaces on the server side.
+It serves data through the included Villanova integration adapter or via a set of interfaces on the server side.
 - A Spring Boot microservice backend providing a pluggable interface for the injection of underlying processes or automation toolkits.
 The interfaces and steps for creating a new PDA backend implementation are described in further detail [here](./pda-technical-guide.md).

-The following tutorial installs the PDA plugin via the Local Hub and an Entando Bundle.
+The following tutorial installs the PDA plugin via the Local Hub and an Villanova Bundle.
 It demonstrates the process automation enabled by integrating:

 - Custom Micro Frontends (MFEs)
 - Backend for Frontend (BFF) microservice